Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 Matching Timing to Your Goal

-Healthy breakfast with eggs, avocado toast, fruit bowl, and whole grain bread on wooden table.
+Healthy breakfast with eggs, avocado toast, a fruit bowl, and whole grain bread on a wooden table.

-The best time to take methylene blue ultimately depends on why you're taking it.
+The best time to take methylene blue ultimately depends on why you are taking it.
 While morning dosing works well for most people, aligning timing with your specific goal creates a more intentional routine.

 For Focus and Productivity